Utawarerumono: Drama CDs and radios shows

 Four drama CDs based on the anime were published by Lantis and distributed from King Records.
 The first drama CD was released on July 26, 2006, the second was released on December 6, 2006, the third was released on February 21, 2007, and the fourth was released as an extra edition on May 23, 2007.

 The first Internet radio show, called Utawarerumono Radio, was aired on Oto Izumi broadcast station from July 7, 2006, to July 2, 2007.
 A total of 51 broadcasts were made, with the addition of an extra edition.
 It was available on the net station Radio Kansai every Friday, and aired from October 6, 2006, to March 30, 2007.
 Hidaka Shigeki directed the radio show.
 Imagica Imageworks published the radio CDs for Utawarerumono Radio.
 Another internet radio show called Web Rajio Eruru no ko Heya IN Utawarerumono, was also aired on Oto Izumi broadcast station from April 16, 2009, to June 17, 2010.
 It would air every other Thursday.
 The radio show was also directed by Hidaka Shigeki.
 The Web Radio Eruru no Kobeya in Utawarerumono radio CDs were published by Frontier Works.

 Other media

-A now-retired series of eight plushies based on characters from the series was available for a short time in 2005 in Japan and could be obtained from UFO catcher crane machines and several hobby outlets.
-Some gashapon figurines were also produced after the release of the original Windows game, including uncolorized versions, and rare adult versions of some figures.
-Availability on the international market of any Utawarerumono merchandise is extremely limited, but as of 2005, both new and collectors' Utawarerumono merchandise was still readily available in Japan (notably in Akihabara).

 On March 28, 2004, an isometric scrolling fighting game for Windows, based on the Utawarerumono characters and storyline, was released by Leaf.
 A downloadable patch available on the official website adds additional characters to the game.
 Characters from Utawarerumono are also playable in Aquapazza: Aquaplus Dream Match, a fighting game developed by Aquaplus featuring characters from various Leaf games.